bitslip6/bitfire/wordpress-plugin/readme.txt

 1. BitFire shows detailed graphs about the type of attacks your website is defending.
 2. View detailed block and alerting information about each request, add blocking exceptions with a single click.
-3. Detailed malware scanner contains over 20 million data-points and completes in seconds.
+3. Detailed malware scanner contains over 20 million data-points and scans 10,000 PHP files per minute.
-4. Advanced bot filtering validates real web browsers from automated scanners in milliseconds with JavaScript.
-5. Simple configuration with granular rules can be set to alert to test new rules before actually blocking.
+4. Simple on/off configuration with granular rules can be set to alert to test new rules before actually blocking.
+5. Database malware scanner with backup and restore points can identify malware comments and posts from over 2.5 million domains.
+6. Plugin monitoring alerts you within the hour when new plugin vulnerabilities effecting your site are released so you can stay on top of important security updates.

 == Changelog ==

+= 3.0.8 =
+ * Database Malware Scanner Support
+ * Offsite database backups
+ * Fixes for some apache server installs
+ * Support for malware scanning plugins off the WordPress repository
+ * Added support and small fixes for PHP 8.1
+ * Improved malicious file upload scanning
+ * Improved basic settings and advanced settings page

+= 3.0.6 =
+ * Added a pretty error page for browsers that do not support JavaScript when JavaScript verification is enabled.

+= 3.0.4 =
+ * Minor bug fixes for corner cases

+= 3.0.1 =
+ * Added database malware scanning support for over 2.5 million domains

+= 2.3.5 =
+ * improved configuration wizard and css styles

+= 2.3.4 =
+ * Malware Scanner Support
+ * Fixed a bug in browser verification on mobile safari.

+= 2.3.3 =
+ * Added CSS styles to the blocking page

 = 2.1.2 =
  * Added plugin vulnerability notifications.
 These will check over 3500 active CVE advisories